-In PGD testing, one or two cells are removed from a day-3 embryo and tested for a specified condition, such as cystic fibrosis or Down’s syndrome.
+In PGD testing, one or two cells are removed from an embryo and tested for a specified condition, such as cystic fibrosis or Down’s syndrome.
 Only those embryos diagnosed as being unaffected or free of a specific disorder will be transferred in the IVF cycle, maximising the chance of a healthy baby.

 What can PGD test for?